 What other resources are available?

 SLDC routinely partners with the Missouri Department of Natural Resources Tanks Section and Brownfields/Voluntary Cleanup Program to ensure cleanup is completed correctly and to pool our collective resources in order to have a greater impact.
 We also work to secure Brownfield Remediation Tax Credits from the Missouri Department of Economic Development when significant cleanup challenges emerge.
 When it comes to the environmental issues presented by Brownfields, we stand ready to assemble whatever tools are necessary to overcome the challenge and help ensure success for development prospects.
-For more information contact Chad Howell or Amy Lampe.
+For more information contact Amy Lampe.